 The Department of Agriculture, Trade and Consumer Protection staff can provide technical assistance in cleanups.
 One common cleanup method is landspreading the contaminated soil, which requires a permit from DATCP.
 Staff will also provide information about the Agricultural Chemical Cleanup Program, which may reimburse some cleanup costs.

-If you spill products other than fertilizer or pesticides, call the Spills Hotline to see if it must be reported.
+If you spill products other than fertilizer or pesticides, call the Emergency Spills Hotline to see if it must be reported.